Association of Historically Black Independent Schools

 Dr. Foster initiates a meeting on March 20, 2001, held at the St. Paul's School.
 She invites the Director of the SED Non-Public Schools Office (Hank Hogan) and the Chair of the Commissioner's Advisory Council on Non Public Schools (Rabbi Schloss) to hep persuade schools of the importance of re-organizing and establishing their place in the non-public school arena.
 Over 15 schools send representatives.
 She recommends that the group elect Rita McCormick as their founding President.

 By 2015 the organization had become inactive and it lay dormant for many years.
-It was revitalized in 2017 and 2020.
-The organization was revitalized in Queens and the Bronx.
-The Queens group includes day care centers and N - 8 schools and operates under the name Directors in Support of Children and Families.
-The Bronx Association of Historically Black Independent Schools was revitalized in the Bronx.
-Both organizations are actively focused on the impact of state and city policies as relates to Charter Schools, COVID, and the DOE intent to umbrella all programs serving children Zero to Five in NYC.
+It was revitalized in 2017 and 2020, in Queens and in the Bronx.
+The Queens group, organized by Sheree Palmer, includes day care centers and N–8 schools, and operates under the name Directors in Support of Children and Families.
+The Bronx Association of Historically Black Independent Schools was created as part of an effort to collaborate with the Queens group in the establishment of a Citywide Coalition of borough-based associations of schools in response to the negative impact of state and city policies.
+These policies relate to Charter Schools, COVID 19, and the DOE intent to umbrella all programs serving children Zero to Five in NYC.
+2020.